tuanpekoe/Hackintosh-on-Dell-Optiplex-3050-SFF/README.md

 <img src="https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Logos/OpenCore_with_text_Small.png" width="200" height="48"/>

-## Hackintosh-on-Dell-Optiplex-3050-SFF
+## Hackintosh on Dell Optiplex 3050 SFF:
 Welcome to the Hackintosh tutorial on Dell Optiplex 3050 SFF tutorial.
 This repository provides a pre-made EFI setup for the OpenCore bootloader specifically designed for the Dell Optiplex 3050 SFF.
 I hope this post can help you to install macOS on your PC successfully.
-Please read this guide carefully.
+Please read this guide carefully and I wish you get luck.
 ## Hardware detail:
 Here is my Dell PC specification:
 - Model: Dell Optiplex 3050 SFF